Codecademy/docs/content/general/concepts/virtual-machines/virtual-machines.md

 ## How Do VMs Work?

-Virtual machines run on top of the operating system of the host machine, similar to other applications on a physical computer.
+VMs run on top of the operating system of the host machine, similar to other applications on a physical computer.
 All VMs on a single host share the same physical resources, such as memory and storage.

 Multiple VMs can be managed with virtual machine software, also called a “hypervisor”.
 A hypervisor is used to create, manage, and run the VMs on a host machine.
 The hypervisor is used to manage hardware resources from the host machine, which enables these resources to be shared amongst multiple VMs.